Contact person for children

 Children's rights and survey

 Every child, no matter who they are or where they live, has the same rights: that is agreed in the United Nations Convention on the Rights of the Child.
-COA, together with the Working Group Child in the azc, has carried out a survey into the living conditions of children in asylum seekers’ centres.
-The Working Group Child in the azc will conduct a follow-up survey in 2021.
+COA, together with the Working Group Child in the azc, has carried out a survey into the living conditions of children in asylum seekers’ centres in 2018 and 2021.

 Children of school age must go to school.
 Most asylum seekers’ centres are linked to a primary school, but parents can also make their own choice of school for their child.
 After arrival in the Netherlands, children between 12 and 18 years old first attend the international transition class.
 As soon as they speak sufficient Dutch, they move on to a suitable form of education.